Students Gain Valuable Skills at Pittsburgh Internships

 Wang has worked on the code that connects the boots with the VR headset, synching the two elements to compensate for the wearer's movements, which the VR headset registers as walking.

-Brad Factor (SCS 2017) plans to use the technology that EKTO and Wang have created for industrial training and, in the future, for gaming.
+Brad Factor, a School of Computer Science alumnus who graduated in 2017, is the founder and CEO of EKTO.
+He plans to use the technology that EKTO and Wang have created for industrial training and, in the future, for gaming.

 "We're focusing on the future of immersive technology and robotics combined with virtual reality," said Factor.
 "Really, making fully immersive experiences from industrial training all the way to the consumer side and combining some really exciting new, hot trends in technology together to do that."